 You may have deductibles or whatever you have.
 It’s something that you have to pay for yourself.

-It doesn't make you a wrong person to call a lawyer to help you get that money.
-It's yours.
+It doesn’t make you the wrong person to call a lawyer to help you get that money.
+It’s yours.
 You just have to get it.
 And how much you get depends on the competency and training usually of the lawyer more than anything.

 The last thing I want to tell you is that many people perceive lawyers as jerks, and they won’t tell you why they rejected your case.
 Many of you are just so bummed out because you can’t find anyone to take your case and you don’t even know how to approach asking someone because you’re not sure they’ll like what you say to them.